imran-pavel/Advanced-Functional-Programming-2019/README.md

 # Topics covered:

-The **first week** is supposed to cover the basics of Haskell from http://learnyouahaskell.com/ starting from the beginning and reaching to  pattern matching and guards (4.
+The **first week** is supposed to cover the basics of Haskell from [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) starting from the beginning and reaching to  pattern matching and guards (4.
 Syntax of Functions)

 The **second week** covered Learn you a Haskell until Modules.